 Database migration is the process of migrating data from one or more source databases to one or more target databases by using a database migration service.
 When a migration is finished, the datasets in the source databases resides fully, though possibly restructured, in the target databases.

 In this course you will learn how to migrate a database from MySQL into Microsoft SQL Server using SQL Server Migration Assistant for MySQL (SSMA).
 The migration will involve schema and data migration.

 What you’ll learn

-- Installing SQL Server Migration Assistant for MySQL -SSMA
+- Install SQL Server Migration Assistant for MySQL (SSMA)

 - Perform pre-migration steps

-- Setup connections to source and target database servers
+- Setup connections to source and target servers

 Who this course is for: